idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 - Use of software can **enhance business processes** by:
 	- improving productivity through increased efficiency and quality
 	- managing information to enhance decision making
-	- cost reduction by improving efficiency by automating processes
+	- cost reduction by improving efficiency and automating processes
 	- facilitating collaboration with remote teams
-	- accelerating growth by enabling innovation, integration and collaboration
+	- accelerating growth by enabling innovation and integration
 	- improving sales and customer service
-	- increasing customer engagement and direct communication with customers
+	- increasing engagement and communication with customers
+## Data Integrity
+- Data integrity relates to data being **Valid, Accurate and Consistent**
+- Has two different meanings
+	- As a **state** defines a data set that is both valid and accurate
+	- As a **process** it describes measures used to ensure validity and accuracy of a data set.
+- **Validation** checks that the correct type of data is entered
+- **Verification** checks the data is actually what you require
+-